 Usual Adult Dose for Ulcerative Proctitis

-Suppository: 1 g rectally once a day at bedtime for the treatment of active ulcerative proctitis
+Rectal suppository: 1 g rectally once a day at bedtime

 Renal Dose Adjustments

-The manufacturer recommends caution when administering this drug to patients with known renal dysfunction or a history of renal disease.
+Patients with known renal dysfunction or history of renal disease: Caution recommended.

 Liver Dose Adjustments